Koverse/example-projects/jupyterhub/README.md

 6. Add a font size drop down menu for users to increase CSS font size of the notebook.

-7. Add an option to be notified when jobs are completed with a notification to an email or phone number (with user input inside the notebook), particularly useful with long-running jobs and especially when unexpected errors occur.
+7. Active timer to track how much time left before access token expiration on the main menu bar.

-8. Active timer to track how much time left before access token expiration on the main menu bar.
+8. Add a button on the main menu bar to re-authenticate at any time.

-9. Add a button on the main menu bar to re-authenticate at any time.
+9. Add proxy list and multiple user agents to bypass frequent 403 status code for text message enabled notifications.